 3D Printing Revolutionize Metal-based Product Industries

-The fact is that 3D printing technology has advanced beyond the developmental stage, and it is now being used on the factory floor to make complex metal-based parts.
-For this reason, many engineering companies prefer calling the technology as AM (Additive Manufacturing) rather than 3D printing.
-The reason for being picky about terminology is to stress the manufacturing aspect of the technology.
+The fact is that 3D printing technology has advanced beyond the developmental stage and is now being used on the factory floor to make complex metal-based parts.
+For this reason, many engineering companies prefer calling the technology AM (Additive Manufacturing) rather than 3D printing.
+This is to stress the manufacturing aspect of the technology.

-The technique of SLM (Selective Laser Melting) has advanced 3D Printing to a level which makes it possible to build complex metal-based parts with dimensional accuracy and structural strength which are comparable to what traditional fabrication methods provide.
+The technique of SLM (Selective Laser Melting) has advanced 3D Printing to a level that makes it possible to build complex metal-based parts with dimensional accuracy and structural strength, which are comparable to what traditional fabrication methods provide.

-In this article the term 3D printing and AM will be used interchangeably.
-However, with regard to the topic “3D printing of metal-based products”, it is understood that the term AM is preferable.
+In this article, the terms 3D printing and AM will be used interchangeably.
+However, regarding the topic “3D printing of metal-based products,” the term AM is preferred.

 • Why were metal-based products not printed earlier with 3D printers?